mgonto/gon.to-old/_posts/2013-04-26-new-features-on-restangular-the-ultimate-rest-api-client-for-angularjs.md

 **7) Restangularized promises**

-****Now all promises are enhanced as well.
+**Now all promises are enhanced as well**.
 You can for example add a new element to the promise of an array returned by getList without calling the then.
 It will return a new Promise of the edited array, which you can use in your view as Angular knows how to handle promises.
 Take a look

 ````js
 var buildings = Restangular.all("buildings").getList();